Jacory Croskey-Merritt

 Jacory "Bill" Croskey-Merritt (born April 12, 2001) is an American professional football running back for the Washington Commanders of the National Football League (NFL).
 He played college football for the Alabama State Hornets, New Mexico Lobos, and Arizona Wildcats.
-Croskey-Merritt was selected by the Commanders in the seventh round of the 2025 NFL draft.
+Croskey-Merritt was selected by the Commanders in the seventh round of the 2025 NFL draft, leading all rookies in rushing touchdowns with eight during the season.

 Early life

 Croskey-Merritt was born in Montgomery, Alabama, on April 12, 2001, later attending Sidney Lanier High School.
 He was rated as a zero-star recruit and committed to play college football for the Alabama State Hornets.

 College career

 Alabama State

 In 2022, Croskey-Merritt rushed 120 times for 526 yards and four touchdowns.
 In four years with the Hornets, he rushed for 1,164 yards and 13 touchdowns.
 After the 2022 season, Croskey-Merritt entered his name into the transfer portal.

 New Mexico

 Croskey-Merritt transferred to play for the New Mexico Lobos.
 In week 13 of the 2023 season, he ran for 204 yards and two touchdowns in a win over Fresno State.
 In the 2023 regular season finale, Croskey-Merritt rushed for 233 yards versus Utah State.
 During the 2023 season, he ran 189 times for 1,190 yards and 17 touchdowns and hauled in eight receptions for 72 yards and a touchdown, earning second-team all-Mountain West honors.
 After the season, Croskey-Merritt entered into the transfer portal again.